Hendrik147/Shiny_HR_Viz_Movie/README.md

 This the message that appears

-Warning: Error in eval: object 'Flexileave2015' not found and I believe it has to do with the missing link between the server file and the initial all_flexitime file.
+Warning: Error in eval: object 'Flexileave2015' not found and I believe it has to do with the missing link between the server file and the initial all_flexitime data frame.

 The following stackoverflow post seems the most matching one to my problem: http://stackoverflow.com/questions/28483389/r-shiny-error-object-input-not-found